bytecodealliance/component-docs/component-model/src/design/wit.md

 # An Overview of WIT

 The WIT (Wasm Interface Type) language is used to define Component Model interfaces and worlds.
 WIT isn't a general-purpose coding language and doesn't define behaviour; it defines only _contracts_ between components.
 This topic provides an overview of key elements of the WIT language.
+The official WIT specification and history can be found in the [`WebAssembly/component-model` repository](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md).

 - [An Overview of WIT](#an-overview-of-wit)
   - [Structure of a WIT file](#structure-of-a-wit-file)